 top of page

-Detox Diets: Help or Harm?
+Detox Diets and Cleanses: Help or Harm?

 Almost every day I hear of a new Detox Diet or Cleanse: Master Cleanse, Beauty Detox Solution, Diuretic Diet, Fat Flush Diet, Hallelujah Diet, Inside Out Diet, Lemonade Diet, Mucusless Diet (ew?), Swiss Secret, Weight Loss Cure.
-It seems like just about every celebrity from Beyonce to Oprah have sworn by them.

-In fact, one of the most common questions I’m asked is: “Well, I want to get rid of all these toxins in my body, which cleanse do you recommend?
+One of the most common questions I’m asked is: “Well, I want to get rid of all these toxins in my body, which cleanse do you recommend?

 My short answer is: None of them.